 Thijs received his MSc from Wageningen University (the Netherlands), and his PhD from the University of New Brunswick (Canada).
 Before joining LUC he was an Assistant Professor at the University of Connecticut (USA), and a postdoctoral fellow at the Canadian Rivers Institute.
 At LUC he is a member of the Programme Board, and the teaches courses in the Earth, Energy and Sustainability major, including on ecotoxicology, general biology, sustainability, environmental science and research design.

 - Microplastic distribution in the environment;

 - Development of standardized procedures to assess environmental impacts of contaminants;

 - Working with citizen scientists to quantify levels of microplatics;

 - Stress-on-stress assessment of contaminants (pharmaceuticals in wastewater, microplastics or oil residues);

-- Chronic toxicity of oil residues on fish health;
+- Chronic toxicity of contaminants on reproduction and development of organisms;

 - Global Challenges: Sustainability